 Look out for our newsletters in your inbox soon.

 Mesa is a popular suburb of Phoenix that has lots of things going on during the Christmas season.
 Main Street is lit up at night, and there’s a large Christmas tree and ice skating rink in town too.
-The Superstition Mall and the Fiesta Mall are decorated for Christmas and great places to get photos with Santa.
+The Superstition Mall is decorated for Christmas and a great place to get photos with Santa.
 Make sure to see the Christmas lights on the Mesa Arizona Temple grounds at the local Church of Jesus Christ of Latter-Day Saints.
 The light displays, nativity scene, illuminated palm trees, and flower gardens are free to the public.
 The Nutcracker will be performed at the Arcbest Corporation Performing Arts Center.

 The town of Prescott is also a fun place to visit during the Christmas seasons because of its festive events, light parade, and light displays.
 The annual courthouse lighting in town takes place at the Courthouse Plaza on Cortez and Gurley Street.
 The Christmas parade takes place before the courthouse lighting and features floats, pets, and Santa too.
 Another fun local event is Frontier Christmas at the Sharlot Hall Museum, which takes you back on a nostalgic trip to the first Christmas celebration in Prescott in 1864.
 Here you can learn about Christmas traditions from the late-1800s and how locals celebrated the season back then.